altoramclean/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The console.log() is the closure, you can tell because it it refers to ${name} which that value is a parameter in the parent function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The name would remain the same but newRoll would change to a random number output

 c.
 What is the lexical scope of `newRoll`?
+  The lexical scope of `newRoll` is in the function personalDice.

 ### Task 3 - Stretch Goals